 The Company's Board of Directors brings together the business operations management and the leaders of the support functions.
-Each Board member has been selected for their individual skills, diversity, experience and expertise in their given field.
+Each Board member has been selected for their individual skills, diversity, experience, and expertise in their given field.
+In 2023 the Board expanded their members to include Enterprise IT and Director of Delivery.
 The Board of Directors has been assessed as being appropriate to the size and scale of the business.
-Monthly board meetings are held, and are reportable to the shareholders.
+Monthly board meetings are held and are reportable to the shareholders; attendance is tracked.
 The Directors only act within the powers conferred by the Articles of Association and in the best interests of the Company.
 The objective is to provide an opportunity to review, approve and challenge the strategic and tactical objectives of the Company.
 The information provided to the Board includes, but is not limited to, monthly financial reports, KPIs, workforce data, environmental data, stakeholder engagement feedback, and customer data.

 The Board delegates responsibilities to various committees, all with their own terms of reference and accountabilities.
-The compositions of these committees include individual Board members, as well as other senior managers and where appropriate the relevant technical subject matter experts.
+The composition of these committees includes individual Board members, as well as other senior managers and where appropriate the relevant technical subject matter experts.
 These are designed to address and communicate current and future events and developments.
 Clear lines of responsibility and accountability are established to support effective decision making.
-Each committee derives its powers, authorities, discretion and functions from its Chairperson, who chooses to use the committee in the decision making process.

-The Board seeks out and assesses new opportunities, both external and from within the wider SS&C global group, as part of its long term strategy, whilst considering any potential risks.
+The Board seeks out and assesses new opportunities, both external and from within the wider SS&C global group, as part of its long-term strategy, whilst considering any potential risks.
 The Directors will not accept risks that could materially:

-- impair the quality of service agreed within the contracts of our customers; - threaten compliance with regulatory obligations; - impair the reputation of the Group; or - threaten the Group's financial stability without appropriate mitigation controls in place and approval being gained from the relevant Executive Committee or the Board.
+- impair the quality of service agreed within the contracts of our customers; - threaten compliance with regulatory obligations; - impair the reputation of the Group; or - threaten the Group's financial stability;

+without appropriate mitigation controls in place and approval being gained from the relevant Executive Committee or the Board.